LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

 ## Template parameters

-A template is simply a function, so it needs parameters.
-Template parameters must be declared on the first line of the template file:
+A template is simply a function, so it needs parameters, which must be declared on the first line of the template file:

 ```scala
 @(customer: models.Customer, orders: Seq[models.Order])